ihmeuw-msca/OneMod/docs/user_guide/core_concepts.rst

 groupby / subsets
 ^^^^^^^^^^^^^^^^^
-The :py:attr:`~onemod.stage.base.Stage.groupby` attribute allows stages to be parallelized over subsets of the input data.
-For example, a stage can run separate submodels by age by setting :python:`groupby = ['age_group_id']` when defining the stage instance.
+The :py:attr:`~onemod.stage.base.Stage.groupby` attribute allows stages to be parallelized over subsets of your input data.
+For example, a stage can evaluate a separate submodel for each age group by setting :python:`groupby = ['age_group_id']` when defining the stage instance.
-Submodels will be created based on the `age_group_id` column of the input data, and can be accessed via the stage's :py:attr:`~onemod.stage.base.Stage.subsets` attribute.
+Subsets will be created based on the `age_group_id` column of your input data, and they can be accessed via the stage's :py:attr:`~onemod.stage.base.Stage.subsets` attribute.

 crossby / paramsets
 ^^^^^^^^^^^^^^^^^^^
-The :py:attr:`~onemod.stage.base.Stage.crossby` attribute allows stages to be parallelized over different parameter sets.
-For example, a stage can run separate submodels defined by different parameter values or holdout sets by setting :python:`crossby = ['param', 'holdout']` when defining the stage instance.
-Submodels will be created based on the `param` and `holdout` values defined in the stage's :py:attr:`~onemod.stage.base.Stage.config` attribute, and can be accessed via the stage's :py:attr:`~onemod.stage.base.Stage.paramsets` attribute.
+The :py:attr:`~onemod.stage.base.Stage.crossby` attribute allows stages to be parallelized over different parameter values.
+For example, a stage can evaluate separate submodels for different parameter values or holdout sets by setting :python:`crossby = ['param', 'holdout']` when defining the stage instance.
+Parameter sets will be created based on the `param` and `holdout` values defined in the stage's :py:attr:`~onemod.stage.base.Stage.config` attribute, and they can be accessed via the stage's :py:attr:`~onemod.stage.base.Stage.paramsets` attribute.

 submodels
 ^^^^^^^^^
-A stage submodel contains a single `subset` / `paramset` combination.
-For a list of all submodels corresponding to a stage instance, use the :py:meth:`~onemod.stage.base.Stage.get_submodels` method.
+Each stage submodel corresponds to a single `subset` / `paramset` combination.
+For a list of all submodels corresponding to a stage instance, use the :py:meth:`~onemod.stage.base.Stage.get_submodels`` method.

 collect_after
 ^^^^^^^^^^^^^